dewdrip/eth-mobile/README.md

 yarn chain
 ```

 This command starts a local Ethereum network hosted on your local IP address.
 The network runs on your local machine and can be used for testing and development.
-You can customize the network configuration in `hardhat.config.ts`.
+You can customize the network configuration in `foundry.toml`.

 Alternatively, you can use [Ganache](https://archive.trufflesuite.com/ganache/) to persist the blockchain state during development